 - Cloud Provider: Add a connection to the Cloud Provider where the IIS website, application, or virtual directory will be deployed, such as AWS or Azure.

 - Artifact Server: Add a connection to the Artifact Server where Harness can pull the IIS website, application, or virtual directory artifacts.

 - Application: Add a Harness Application for your IIS website, application, or virtual directory.
 An application is a logical grouping of entities, such as services, environments, workflows, and triggers.

-- Service: Add a service in your application for each IIS website, application, or virtual directory.
+- Service: Add a Harness Service in your Application for each IIS website, application, or virtual directory.
 This guide covers IIS Website, IIS Application, and IIS Virtual Directory.

 - Environment: Add a Harness Environment and a Service Infrastructure/Infrastructure Definition that consists of a WinRM Deployment type and a Cloud Provider connection that specifies the deployment VPC, subnets, security groups, etc. Or, if the environment is a physical data center, specify the IP address.

 - Workflow: Add a Harness Workflow to deploy your website, application, or virtual directory.
-Will we review the workflow steps generated by Harness automatically.
+We will review the Workflow steps generated by Harness automatically.

 - Deploy: Deploy your Workflows is the following order in a Harness Pipeline:

 - IIS Virtual Directory Workflow.

 - IIS Application Workflow.

 - Observe the deployment steps in real-time, and confirm in your VPC.

 - Continuous Verification: Once your deployments are successful, you can add verification steps into the workflow using your verification provider.
 For more information, see Continuous Verification.